JGAguado/Smart_Powermeter/docs/source/faq.rst

 Can I upload firmware through the Serial bus?
     Yes you can, however this is only recommended if you have troubles using the USB port and you are familiar with the procedure.

-The readings from the CT clamps are very noisy and doesn't make any sense.
-    Make sure the jack connectors are correctly plugged in.
-If the measurement is still noisy check other CT clamps in that same channel.

 I have CT clamps that gives me the output in voltage instead of current (100A:1V), is it still compatible?
     Yes, you just have to desolder the burden resistor close to the connector of the channel you want to use.